Soothe and protect lips with this easy to make homemade honey lip balm recipe!

 The addition of essential oils is completely optional.
 Some essential oils do have extra healing power, lavender for burns as an example, however in lip balm they’re mostly used for flavor.

-Pick whatever flavor you’d like to add or feel free to skip it if desired and just use the flavor from the honey.
+Pick your favorite essential oil or feel free to skip it if desired and just use the flavor from the honey.
+Peppermint oil is always a good choice for flavor if you’re making a large batch to give away.

 Storage Containers